Frederick Fleet: RMS Titanic

 The crow's nest from which Fleet and Lee spotted the iceberg can be seen in the picture.

 Fleet boarded the Titanic in Southampton on 10 April 1912.
-The ship made two stops, first in Cherbourg, France, and then in Queenstown, Ireland.
-The lookouts, six in total, worked two-hour shifts due to extreme cold in the crow's nest.
-The trip was uneventful until the night of 14 April 1912.
-At 22:00 (10.00pm) that night, Fleet and his fellow lookout Reginald Lee replaced George Symons and Archie Jewell at the nest.
-They were passed the order given earlier by second officer Charles Lightoller to watch out for small ice.
-The night was calm and moonless, which made it difficult to spot the icebergs due to the lack of waves breaking against the base of the iceberg and reflection.
-Despite Fleet and his fellow lookouts repeatedly requesting binoculars, they were never provided.
-This is sometimes attributed to the last-minute change in the hierarchy of the ship when officer David Blair was removed from the maiden voyage crew (due to the knock-on effect of Henry Tingle Wilde being appointed chief officer) without mentioning where the binoculars were located.
-It is also speculated that Blair accidentally took the keys of the cabinet containing the binoculars with him.
-Despite both inquiries into the disaster, nothing clarified why the lookouts were not provided with binoculars, although evidence suggests that White Star Line steamers' lookouts did not routinely use them.
-Some experts have said that even using binoculars, neither Fleet nor Lee could have spotted the iceberg any sooner given the conditions of the night.
+The ship made two stops, first at Cherbourg, France, and then at Queenstown, Ireland.
+During the voyage, the six lookouts worked two-hour shifts in crow's nest.
+The voyage was uneventful until the night of 14 April 1912.
+At 10:00 pm that night, Fleet and his fellow lookout Reginald Lee relieved George Symons and Archie Jewell at the nest.
+They were given the earlier order from Second Officer Charles Lightoller to keep watch for small ice.
+The night was calm and moonless, which made icebergs difficult to see because there were no waves breaking at their base and no reflection from the moonlight.

+Although Fleet and the other lookouts repeatedly asked for binoculars, none were provided.
+This has sometimes been linked to the last‑minute change in the ship's officer line‑up, when David Blair was removed from the maiden‑voyage crew, following the appointment of Henry Tingle Wilde as chief officer.
+Blair had lent his own pair of binoculars to the lookouts during the delivery trip to Southampton and, upon leaving, they were likely given to the new Second Officer, Charles Lightoller, for his own use.
+Neither of the subsequent inquiries clarified why the lookouts were not supplied with binoculars, although evidence indicates that lookouts on White Star Line steamers did not routinely use them.
+Experts have argued that, even with binoculars, neither Fleet nor Lee would have been able to spot the iceberg any earlier given the conditions that night.
+Binoculars were and remain for identifying objects, not spotting them.

-At 23:39 (11:39 pm), Fleet first spotted the iceberg and rang the nest's bell three times to warn the bridge of something ahead.
-Then, using the nest's telephone, he contacted the bridge.
-It was answered by Sixth Officer James Paul Moody, who asked Fleet immediately, "What did you see?"
-He pronounced the infamous "Iceberg!
-Right Ahead!" warning.
-Moody passed Fleet's warning to First Officer William McMaster Murdoch, who was in charge of the bridge.
-After the collision, Fleet and Lee remained on duty for twenty more minutes.
+At 11:39 pm, Fleet saw the iceberg and rang the crow's nest bell three times to warn the bridge that there was something straight ahead.
+He then used the nest's telephone to report it.
+The call was answered by Sixth Officer James Moody, who asked him, "What did you see?"
+Fleet gave the warning, "Iceberg!
+Right Ahead!"
+Moody passed the message to First Officer William Murdoch, who was in charge of the bridge.
+After the collision, Fleet and Lee remained on duty for a further 20 minutes and were relieved by Alfred Frank Evans and George Hogg at 12:00 A.M.